-We agree with Huber and Schimpf (2017) that a consensus has emerged in which populism can be defined using three basic characteristics: an appeal to "the people," a denunciation of the elite, and the idea that politics should be an expression of the "general will."
+We agree with Huber and Schimpf (2017) that a consensus has emerged that populism can be defined using three basic characteristics: an appeal to "the people", a denunciation of the elite, and the idea that politics should be an expression of the "general will".
 While most, if not all, populist parties share the three characteristics just mentioned, several scholars have emphasized differences between left-wing and right-wing populism.
-Left-wing populist parties are considered more heterogeneous than their right-wing counterparts, and they highlight different societal cleavages and behave differently in parliaments (Otjes and Louwerse 2015; Rodrik 2018).1
+Left-wing populist parties are considered more heterogeneous than their right-wing counterparts, they highlight different societal cleavages and they behave differently in parliaments (Rodrik, 2018; Otjes and Louwerse, 2015).

-To measure and quantify populism, some scholars prefer approaches based on content analysis of official party documents such as election manifestos (Rooduijn, de Lange, and van der Brug 2014).
+To measure and quantify populism, some scholars prefer approaches based on content analysis of official party documents such as election manifestos (Rooduijn et al., 2014).
 A potential problem with that approach is that parties may be de facto populist without or with only minimal traces of populism in official documents.
-The data sources used in this article (described further in the Data and Empirical Analysis section) therefore instead rely on expert classifications of political parties as discussed by Norris (2020).
+The data sources used in this paper (described further in section 3) therefore instead rely on expert classifications of political parties, as discussed by Norris (2020).

-Labor market insecurity and fear
+2.2 Labor market insecurity and fear

 Kurer (2020) studies political reactions to labor market insecurity and notes that "routine workers' situation in an increasingly automated world of work ... provides an ideal case to disentangle the political consequences of fearing as opposed to experiencing economic adversity" (p.
 1800, italics in original).
-Using individual-level panel data from Germany, Switzerland, and the United Kingdom (the countries that offer the longest panel surveys suitable for the research), Kurer concludes that "a perception of relative societal decline" and "concerns about one's position in the social hierarchy," rather than unemployment or material hardship, drives support for right-wing populist parties (p.
+Using individual-level panel data from Germany, Switzerland, and the United Kingdom (the countries that offer the longest panel surveys suitable for the research), Kurer concludes that "a perception of relative societal decline" and "concerns about one's position in the social hierarchy", rather than unemployment or material hardship, drives support for right-wing populist parties (p.
 1800).

 Kurer's results suggest that more flexible labor markets can dampen the growth of right-wing populism for several (interconnected) reasons.
-Note first that empirically, labor market flexibility is unrelated to the average unemployment rate but does affect employment variability over time and the composition of unemployment (Skedinger 2010).
+Note first that empirically, labor market flexibility is unrelated to the average unemployment rate but does affect employment variability over time and the composition of unemployment (Skedinger, 2010).
 When workers in routine jobs exit unemployment and find new jobs at a faster pace, relatively fewer workers will cling to their routine jobs for a long time, thus decreasing the potential growth of right-wing populist parties.
 Second, the process of actually losing a job may well lead to lower subsequent fear of job loss, especially if social protection is adequate and the chances of finding a new job are high.
 These hypotheses are supported by Kurer's findings that those who transition from routine jobs to unemployment tend toward abstention or left-wing voting.
 Kurer's (in our view reasonable) interpretation is that unemployment means that actual scarcity of material resources rather than status anxiety becomes the most salient problem.
-On the other hand, those whose job is upgraded to a non-routine job are less likely to vote for right-wing populists and more likely to vote for liberal, social-democratic, or conservative parties.
+On the other hand, those whose job is upgraded to a non-routine job are less likely to vote for right-wing populists and more likely to vote for liberal, social-democratic or conservative parties.

-&lt;sup>1 See also, for example, Mudde and Kaltwasser (2017).
+1See also, e.g., Mudde and Kaltwasser (2017).